amingrii/zama-builder-demo/README.md

   3. Navigate to the folder: `cd zama-builder-demo`
   4. Run the script: `node index.js`
 - Demo: See console output for input and result
-- Contact: GitHub handle: YOUR_USERNAME
+- Contact: GitHub handle: amingrii